Licences are issued under The Insurance Business (Bailiwick of Guernsey) Law, 2002, as amended ("the Law").

 Certificate of incorporation and memorandum and articles of association.

-We will acknowledge the application within 3 business days from the date of receipt and aim to provide an in principle decision to applicants within 28 calendar days receipt of a fully completed application pack.
+We aim to provide an in principle decision to applicants within 28 calendar days of receipt of a fully completed application pack.

-The response time may be advanced or substantially delayed depending on the quality of the submission of the application pack.
+The response time may be advanced or substantially delayed depending on the quality of the submitted application pack.

-We will send a written response detailing any matters that require expansion or clarification to enable the application to be referred to a decision-maker.
+We will send a written response detailing any matters that require expansion and/or clarification to enable the application to be referred to a decision-maker.